Frequently Asked Questions

 Prior to handing the home over to you, a Notice of Inspection will have been completed by your Local Council.
 This means your home has been completed to Code Compliance Stage as per the Building Consent requirements.

 Under the Building Act 2004, all Territorial Authorities have 20 working days to issue a Code of Compliance Certificate.
 This does not preclude you from moving into your home but you should be aware that your Code of Compliance Certificate may not arrive prior to the expiration of this time frame.
-If you are drawing down mortgage funds, your Bank will most likely require to see the Notice of Inspection, a copy of which your Project Supervisor will provide to you.
+If you are drawing down mortgage funds, your Bank will most likely require you to see the Notice of Inspection, a copy of which your Project Supervisor will provide to you.

 If you wish to take possession prior to the Code of Compliance Certificate having been issued, you will also be required to sign an Agreement under Section 364V(2) of the Building Act 2004.
 Please refer to clause 11 (Practical Completion and Possession by Owner) of your Building Agreement.
 Your Project Supervisor will give you this Agreement prior to handover.

 A provisional sum is an amount of money that is recorded in your Building Agreement where we do not yet know the final cost, for example, your kitchen.
 Once your choices have been finalised and a price confirmed you will receive either a credit back or an invoice for the difference.
 We will be happy to provide you with copies of any invoices received from suppliers should you so wish.